 *Click here to learn more about the FTSE Blossom Japan Sector Relative Index.

 Certified under the Kurumin mark system

-In 2007, 2012 and 2015, Parco, and in 2021, Daimaru Matsuzakaya Department Stores have been certified under the Kurumin mark system by the Minister of Health, Labor and Welfare as a "childcare support company" that helps employees balance work and childcare.
+In 2021, Daimaru Matsuzakaya Department Stores has been certified under the Kurumin mark system by the Minister of Health, Labor and Welfare as a "childcare support company" that helps employees balance work and childcare.

 Awarded the Good Performance Prize at the 24th Environmental Communication Awards

 J. Front Retailing received the Good Performance Prize at the 24th Environmental Communication Awards, which recognize excellent corporate environmental reports (co-organized by the Ministry of the Environment and Global Environmental Forum).

 The Company’s Integrated Report 2020 and Sustainability Report 2020 were recognized for the completeness and abundance of ESG information and their easiness to read because of well-designed layout.